tdwg/bdq/tg2/_review/docs/supplement/index.md

 **High Seas.** It was also recognized that a number of BDQ Core tests would assert a 'lack of quality' for records representing events on the high seas/international waters (outside national jurisdictions) where tests will return 'NOT_COMPLIANT' as there is no agreed standard for designating 'high seas' records using Darwin Core (https://dwc.tdwg.org/).
 Examples of such tests include VALIDATION_COUNTRY_NOTEMPTY and VALIDATION_COUNTRYCODE_NOTEMPTY.
 The authors recognize the significance of this issue to the marine community, and we have retained these tests to promote an agreement on an international standard.
 We acknowledge a current user-assigned ISO 3166-alpha-2 country code (dwc:countryCode - https://dwc.tdwg.org/terms/#dwc:countryCode) of "XZ" to infer "international waters" (see https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#XZ and https://en.wikipedia.org/wiki/UN/LOCODE).
 While country code "XZ" looks like a much-needed advance, its use has not be standardized.
 The situation with populating a country value (dwc:country - https://dwc.tdwg.org/terms/#dwc:country) with "high seas" or "international waters" or something else is less advanced, but we have retained the country test, aspirationally.
 Related tests such as VALIDATION_COUNTRY_FOUND, VALIDATION_COORDINATESTERRESTRIALMARINE_CONSISTENT and VALIDATION_COUNTRYCOUNTRYCODE_CONSISTENT don't present as much an issue, due to the Specifications including the phrase "INTERNAL_PREREQUISITES_NOT_MET" if dwc:countryCode or dwc:country are bdq:Empty, as would be currently expected for records in international waters.
 The Specification says "This test can't be done because a vital piece of information to run this test is absent".
 While currently acceptable, once a standard for international waters/high seas is established, the tests will need to be revisited.

+### 3.11 Tests and Vocabularies

+The development of the tests (and assertions from the tests) was the core business for Task Group 2.
+To achieve that outcome, we needed to describe the tests in a comprehensive and consistent manner and hence a unified vocabulary was developed (https://github.com/tdwg/bdq/issues/152).
+While the Data Quality Framework (Veiga et al. 2017) had developed a formal model for describing data quality and fittness for use (ontology for 'data quality'/'fitness for use' (link), it would be fair to say that while Task Group 2 committed to representing tests using this model, it initially took an independent, 'bottom-up'approach.
+Task Group 2 started by examining what tests agencies and others in the community were using to assess data quality, then filling gaps and establishing criteria for test inclusion or exclusion, and then started framing each of the included tests in a common format.
+Both the tests and the vocabulary evolved: Tests refined our vocabulary and our vocabulary refined our tests.
+The single vocabulary, represented as a markdown table in the github issue, became a single central place for evaluating and refining term definitions.

+After some years of work, our vocabulary and tests were effectively merged with the Framework ontology.
+A good example of the evolution is illustrated in all of our tests being initially formulated in the 'negative' - identifying issues/problems, while the Framework took the opposite approach - evaluating the presence of quality.
+The  then converged on the framework, thus tests like VALIDATION_COUNTRY_NOTFOUND became VALIDATION_COUNTRT_FOUND.
+The independence of development of the tests lead to improvements and clarifications in the framework ontology.
+The test development process identified very clear needs for tests to be able to be parameterized and for tests to be able to identify elements of the data that might be problematic for some use.
+This lead to the introduction of the concepts of bdqffdq:Parameter and bdqffdq:Issue.
+The names of some terms in the ontology was very opaque, and names were not entirely consistent, so elements were renamed for clarity (e.g. ContextualizedEnhancement became bdqffdq:Amendment) and to follow consistent naming patterns.

+Once the vocabulary terms and their definitions had become stable, they were assigned (or ported back into) to specific namespaces:

+- bdqffdq	https://rs.tdwg.org/bdqffdq/terms for the ontology that forms the Framework for defining data quality.
+- bdqdim	https://rs.tdwg.org/bdqdim/terms/ for the Data Quality Dimension of (Measures and all) the tests
+- bdqcrit	https://rs.tdwh.org/bdqcrit/terms/ for the Criteria of the Validation and Issue tests
+- bdqenh	https://rs.tdwg.org/bdqenh/terms/ for the Enhancements of the Amendment tests
+- bdq	https://rs.tdwg.org/bdq/terms/ for terms used to construct Specifications: source authorities, parameters, information elements, and the concepts bdq:Empty and bdq:NotEmpty

+These vocabularies all fed into a formal description of the tests as terms in in the bdqcore: namespace.

+- bdqcore	https://rs.tdwg.org/bdqcore/terms/ the tests with their descriptions framed using the other vocabularies.

+A few terms in the vocabulary table were seen as glossary terms (e.g. "geodetic datum") for which a formal vocabulary is not required.
+These are presented in tables as a glossary in relevant descriptive documents.

 ## 4 Date and Time Issues

 This BDQ Core Standard avoids analysis of two time and date issues, time zones, and geographic and temporal variation in the change from Julian to Gregorian calendars.